grafana/loki/docs/sources/configuration/_index.md

 # CLI flag: -<prefix>.cache.enable-fifocache
 [enable_fifocache: <boolean>]

 # Add tenant labels to cache-related metrics.
+Be mindful that this may create many more metric streams if a large
+# number of active tenants are using the cache.
 # CLI flag: -<prefix>.cache.per-tenant-metrics
 [per_tenant_metrics: <boolean> | default = false]